metethegoose/metethegoose/README.md

-		"- ⚡ Quick bio:":                    "Someone who loves programming and things that cause a contraction in my face muscles", "- 🔭 I’m currently working on":      "Projects that I thought of in my head", "- 🌱 I’m currently learning":        "TypeScript, JavaScript, Java, Python, GoLang, Python and C#", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Python, JavaScript and anything computer related", "- 📫 How to reach me:":              "IDK try hard?", }
+		"- ⚡ Quick bio:":                    "Someone who loves programming and things that cause a contraction in my face muscles", "- 🔭 I’m currently working on":      "Projects that I thought of in my head", "- 🌱 I’m currently learning":        "TypeScript, JavaScript, Java, Python, GoLang, Python and C#", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning", "- 💬 Ask me about":                  "Python, JavaScript and anything computer related", "- 📫 How to reach me:":              "IDK try hard?", }